marianomurad/login-challenge/readme.md

 ## DEVELOPER NOTES:
 To start the solution with docker just place your self in the terminal within folder that contains the project and type

-`docker-compose build`
+- `docker-compose build`
 and then
 `docker-compose run`

-to start locally just run in two separate terminals
+- to start locally just run in two separate terminals `yarn start` on both client & server folders after setting up mongo locally

-`yarn start` on both client & server folders after setting up mongo locally
+- to Use the postman collection, just use `login-challenge.postman_collection.json` inside postman and import it

 ### Solution Notes:
 - Both client & server use typescript & JWT